blue-smoke-media/BSM/trello-board.md

 **Add the CTA "Contact Us" with the colors, including the hover. [to the absolute right]

-**Need to ADD the Flame logo with the Text Logo [to the absolute left].
+**Need to ADD the Flame logo with the Text Logo [to the absolute left] of the nav header.

 **Make Nav “Sticky” for when the page is scrolled down using the “poster” of the smoke as the background.

 **BreadCrumbs - reduce size and add JS to function correctly

-**1st screen of index - indent the text if the second sentences to line up with the beginning of each sentence, on the check-marks
+**1st screen of index - indent the text of the second sentences to line up with the beginning of each sentence, on the check-marks

 **How Can A Custom Website Design Help My Business?